easemob/easemob-uikit-flutter/README_zh.md

     return profiles;
   }

-  // When a group is created by yourself, it is necessary to fill the group information into uikit.
+  // When a group is created by oneself, it is necessary to fill the group information into uikit.
   @override
   void onGroupCreatedByMyself(Group group) async {
     ChatUIKitProfile profile =